sourcery-ai/sourcery/WritingAnLSPClient.md

 ```

 ## Startup and Initialisation
 The client communicates with The Sourcery Language Server through standard input and output.
-To run the Sourcery Language Server execute `path_to_binary/sourcery --lsp`.
+To run the Sourcery Language Server execute `path_to_binary/sourcery lsp`.

 The Sourcery Server is initialised with the standard [LSP initialize request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#initialize).
 It requires the `initializationOptions` param to be populated as shown below and will respond with the list of ServerCapabilities that it supports.